sbazerque/hyperhyperspace-core-py/README.md

 compat.model.run.generate
 compat.model.run.check
 ```
-The files from the TypeScript version where copied and are in the repo as well.
+The .ctx files from the TypeScript version where copied and are in the repo as well.